glennmatthews/cot/README.md

     network interface options:
       -n NICS, --nics NICS  Set the number of NICs.
       --nic-type {e1000,virtio,vmxnet3}
                             Set the hardware type for all NICs. (default: do not change existing NICs, and new NICs added will match the existing type.)
       -N NETWORK [NETWORK2 ...], --nic-networks NETWORK [NETWORK2 ...]
                             Specify a series of one or more network names to map NICs to.
 If N network names are specified, the first (N-1) NICs will be mapped to the first (N-1) networks and all remaining NICs will be mapped to the Nth network.
       -M MAC1 [MAC2 ...], --mac-addresses-list MAC1 [MAC2 ...]
                             Specify a list of MAC addresses for the NICs.
 If N MACs are specified, the first (N-1) NICs will receive the first (N-1) MACs, and all remaining NICs will receive the Nth MAC
       --nic-names NAME1 [NAME2 ...]
                             Specify a list of one or more NIC names or patterns to apply to NIC devices.
 If N names/patterns are specified, the first (N-1) NICs will receive the first (N-1) names and remaining NICs will be named based on the name or pattern of the Nth item.
 See examples.

     serial port options:
       -s SERIAL_PORTS, --serial-ports SERIAL_PORTS
                             Set the number of serial ports.
       -S URI1 [URI2 ...], --serial-connectivity URI1 [URI2 ...]
-                            Specify a series of connectivity strings (URIs such as "telnet://localhost:9101") to map serial ports to.
+                            Specify a series of connectivity strings (URIs such as "telnet://localhost:9101") to map serial
+                            ports to.
 If fewer URIs than serial ports are specified, the remaining ports will be unmapped.

     disk and disk controller options:
       --scsi-subtype SCSI_SUBTYPE
                             Set resource subtype (such as "lsilogic" or "virtio") for all SCSI controllers.
 If an empty string is provided, any existing subtype will be removed.
       --ide-subtype IDE_SUBTYPE
                             Set resource subtype (such as "virtio") for all IDE controllers.
 If an empty string is provided, any existing subtype will be removed.

     Examples:
       cot edit-hardware csr1000v.ova --output csr1000v_custom.ova \
-            --profile 1CPU-4GB --cpus 1 --memory 4GB
+            --profile 1CPU-4GB --cpus 1 --memory 8GB
-        Create a new profile named "1CPU-4GB" with 1 CPU and 4 GB of RAM
+        Create a new profile named "1CPU-8GB" with 1 CPU and 8 gigabytes of RAM

-      cot edit-hardware input.ova -o output.ova --nic-names 'management' 'eth{0}'
+      cot edit-hardware input.ova -o output.ova --nic-names "mgmt" "eth{0}"
-        Rename the NICs in the output OVA as 'management', 'eth0', 'eth1', 'eth2'...
+        Rename the NICs in the output OVA as 'mgmt', 'eth0', 'eth1', 'eth2'...

-      cot edit-hardware input.ova -o output.ova --nic-names 'Ethernet0/{10}'
+      cot edit-hardware input.ova -o output.ova --nic-names "Ethernet0/{10}"
         Rename the NICs in the output OVA as 'Ethernet0/10', 'Ethernet0/11', 'Ethernet0/12', etc.